TatiGarrido/Doge-Dog-Day-Care/README.md

  ## Credits

- #### Code
+ ### Code
+    * The hero image was inspired on hero image on loving running project

  ## Content
     * All content was written by the developer.

  ## Media
- 1. The dog's images used on the website are from this open source site: https://unsplash.com/
+ 1. The dog's images used on the website are from this open source site: https://unsplash.com/ ---- add the exacly link ----

  2. The image background on contact us page,  is from this open source site: